YulinChen12/cse15l-lab-reports/Lab1.md

   The working directory when the command runs is the root.

   The output is lecture1.
-Because the ls command lists all files in the current directory which is currently the root directory.
+Because the ls command lists all files(subdirectories) in the current directory which is currently the root directory.

   The output is not an error.